eclipse-threadx/getting-started/Arm/MPS3_AN524/readme.md

     > * The [Arm MPS3 FPGA Prototyping Board](https://developer.arm.com/tools-and-software/development-boards/fpga-prototyping-boards/mps3) (MPS3)
     > * The [AN524 SSE-200 FPGA image for MPS3](https://developer.arm.com/tools-and-software/development-boards/fpga-prototyping-boards/download-fpga-images)
+* We've automated the process of [updating application image onto the Arm MPS3 FPGA Prototyping Board](#updating-application-image).
+If you wish to use this , then `pyserial` python module should be installed:
+    > * pip3 install pyserial

 ## System Setup